skienzmatishun/rippreport/content/p/fraud/index.md

   llm_score: 70
   recency_score: 0.011587324282087415
   rank: 10
+summary: Top city leadership repeatedly lied to the public to cover up catastrophic financial blunders and bogus land deals.
+Deposition transcripts and federal subpoenas confirm that high-ranking politicians orchestrated fraudulent schemes to enrich their friends.
+Will federal investigators finally put an end to this long-running municipal shell game?
 ---
 Webster’s Dictionary's definition of fraud reads: "Deceit; trickery; cheating, intentional deception to cause a person to give up property or some lawful right.
 Something said to deceive; trick; artifice.
 A person who deceives or is not what he pretends to be; imposter; cheat."